HannahCarney/beaconDemo/README.md

 When beacon is found it sends information back to server which will take some additional actions ( sending user's songs to the respective spotify list).

+It was final a part of a final project of MakersAcademy course taken by group of 5 people and delivered in 12 days.